-The first problem is that there is no best answer for any one person.
-Each person’s own physical characteristics and physique determine which method is best for them.
-The solution is therefore to look for an experienced and skillful plastic surgeon who can give the best recommendation for your needs.
+There is no best answer for any one person.
+Each individual’s physical characteristics and physique determine the best method for them.
+The solution is to look for an experienced and skilful plastic surgeon who can give the best recommendation for your needs.

 BREAST IMPLANT PLACEMENT

-The sub-glandular technique, also known as over the muscle placement, places the implants between the breast tissue and the chest muscle.
+The sub-glandular technique, or over-the-muscle placement, places the implants between the breast tissue and the chest muscle.

 The sub-fascial technique involves elevating the layer covering the outer surface of the chest muscle and placing the breast implants in the space created.

-The sub-muscular technique, under the muscle placement, means placement of the implant below the pectoralis major chest muscle.
+The sub-muscular technique, under the muscle placement, means putting the implant below the pectoralis major or chest muscle.

-Do note that all of these techniques places breast implants UNDER the mammary glands, which still allows for breast-feeding.
+Note that all of these techniques place breast implants UNDER the mammary glands, which still allows for breastfeeding.

 SUB-GLANDULAR BREAST IMPLANT PLACEMENT (OVER THE MUSCLE)

-- Can achieve a more rounded, augmented look, which some women prefer.
+- Achieves a more rounded, augmented look, which some women prefer.

 - Implants can be placed slightly closer together to achieve more cleavage.